hannasm/ExpressiveLoggingDotNet/ExpressiveLogging.Tests/README_ExpressiveAssertions.md

 # Tests
-At the current time, most of the unit tests are intentionally failing in this project, by the nature of wanting to assert that the assertion code is behaving correctly.
-A more comprehensive test suite is expected at some point down the road though.
+There is currently a very minimal collection of unit tests available.
+A more robust test suite is a pre-condition for this project reaching it's 1.0.0 version release.

 # Build Notes
 The build for this project depends on ILMerge, and embeds several other assemblies using the /internalize flag.
 The